-About a month ago, Atlanta got its first sugaring salon, Sweet Peach Wax & Sugaring Studio, and I let the owner, Raquel, pour some sugar on me.
+Atlanta recently got its first sugaring salon, Sweet Peach Wax & Sugaring Studio, and I let the owner, Raquel, pour some sugar on me.

 Okay, so it was more like smoothing some sugar on me and there was no Def Leppard playing in the background (bummer), but it was definitely a life-changing experience.
 Here are your burning questions answered:

 What is it?